Do you build, weld or do fabric work?

 Member Ron Bartley provided guidance and support for this project for many years and he has passed the baton to Tim Talen, who is overseeing the restoration of this famous biplane of the Golden Age of Aviation.
-It is our intention to fly this aircraft sometime in either late 2016 or early 2017.
 Both Dorothy Hester and Tex Rankin flew this ship with great skill and to much acclaim.
 It is being restored to the “Rankin” configuration, which Tex flew in airshows throughout the West.
 Support for this major recreation has come from many sources, and it continues to need added funding.
+The engine cowling is well underway, with side panels and top cowl complete.
+Making progress thanks to our dedicated volunteers!

 1930 Rupert Special